TNDTOPITO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the third line
+script that creates a file